-For a brand with no track record of making smartphones, the Essential Phone is an intriguing first attempt.
+For a brand with no track record of making smartphones, the Essential Phone was an intriguing first attempt.

-Right away, the PH-1, as it’s officially called, makes clear that it isn’t “just another Android smartphone”.
+The PH-1, as it’s officially called, makes clear that it isn’t "just another Android smartphone."
 But in its efforts to stand out as something essential for today’s innovation-starved audience, the offering here couldn’t be more refreshing – or divisive.